 PHP & MySQL Performance

-In the above tests, we measured the performance from outside.
+In the above tests, we measured the performance from the outside.
 Caching has a great role in that.
-To find the raw performance of the server, we have to run some benchmarking tests on the server.
+To find the raw performance of the server, we have to run some benchmarks on the server.

 Here are the results (average of three runs):